-For many years, orthodontists have used dental braces to fix misaligned and crowded teeth successfully.
+For many years, orthodontists like the ones at Byford Smiles have used dental braces to fix misaligned and crowded teeth successfully.
+Nowadays, invisible aligners are even available for those wanting to avoid getting metal braces.
 Seeing that braces are an effective solution for aligning teeth and jaws, more people are wearing braces to achieve the perfect smile.
 The American Association of Orthodontists says that four million Americans are wearing braces today.

 If you’re considering wearing braces to correct your dental problems, you’re on the right track, given that braces have become a popular lifestyle trend worldwide.
 However, you should know some myths about dental braces and the facts about braces to help you make an informed decision.

 Let’s dig in and start by debunking the common myths about dental braces.

 1. Dental Braces Are a Reserve for Children and Teenagers